-Banks have also told us that when borrowers get into difficulty their first step is to try and manage the process and find a solution with a mortgagee sale being the last option.
+Banks have also told us that when borrowers get into difficulty their first step is to try and manage the process and find a solution with a mortgagee sale being the best viagra and popular in uk last option.

 So this theory banks are propping up the market sounds good, but actually looks different.

 If you want more on what banks do when a borrower defaults have a read of this story http://www.landlords.co.nz/read-article.php?article_id=3657

 Instead it is purchasers who are keeping downward pressure on house market – especially in the lower end of the market.
 The more people at the coal face of real estate I talk to the more this message comes through.